Times are approximate and vary according to individual and group needs

 8:30am to 10am

 Free play with optional art or science activity.
-The classroom environment promotes free exploration with guided play, while offering a light, play-based academic component to appeal to the children's emerging desires for literacy and mathematics concepts.
-When the teachers keep the environment fresh and renewed, children are more self-directed and engage in a well-rounded variety of activities.
+The learning environment promotes free exploration with guided play, while offering a light, play-based academic component to appeal to the children's emerging desires for literacy and mathematics concepts.
+Teachers rotate learning materials to align with children's interests and engagement.
 Some children need a little more guidance as teachers facilitate their acquisition of self-initiative and autonomy.
-Typically there are several curricular areas represented in the classroom that invite children based on their natural interest.
+Teachers observe carefully to ensure that all curricular and developmental areas are represented.
 Children seem to thrive most when they are given the opportunity to engage in interest-driven activities offered in a developmentally appropriate way.

 block play (important for mathematical learning, executive functioning like predicting, planning, problem-solving)